andrewhao/andrewhao.github.io/_posts/2020-06-23-pm-less-engineering-teams-part-2-the-idea-backlog.md

 In other words, this isn't *coding*, but it's a foundational part of the exploratory analysis needed to be a product owner.
 And we have our engineers all go build that muscle.

+This is also time-consuming - idea generation should be factored into team sprints.
+It's not uncommon to spend a whole day writing queries digging through data to form a hypothesis, or finalizing the 1-pager spec that is to be circulated.

-### How do ideas become reality?
+### How Ideas move into the backlog

 At the beginning of each week, we evaluate our roadmap and see if there is any need to "pull" a new idea from our idea backlog into the roadmap.
-At this point, the team can decide together whether an idea has enough legs, definition, and impact alignment so as to actually become a project!
+At this point, the team can decide together whether an idea has enough legs, definition, and impact alignment so as to actually become a project.

-### Getting an idea out there: from execution to launch
+That was the simple answer - there's a little more nuance to that answer -

+Ideas make their way into the backlog when there's a good match of Idea scope to team availability and individual ownership.
+If the original author of the idea is currently actively working on another project, we may ask the team if somebody wants to lead it up.
+Or we might just put the idea on ice for a bit until the original owner becomes freed up to start work.

+### What are common qualities of successful ideas?

 The ideas that get their wings as features oftentimes are: